 THE NEW ILLINOIS NO SALARY HISTORY LAW: TOP 5 THINGS EMPLOYERS NEED TO KNOW

 Under a new law signed by Illinois Gov. J.B.
-Pritzker on July 31, Illinois companies soon be prevented from asking job applicants or their previous employers about salary history.
+Pritzker on July 31, Illinois companies will soon be prevented from asking job applicants or their previous employers about salary history.
 The new law amends the Illinois Equal Pay Act by adding prohibitions on employers from asking job applicants for past wages during the hiring process, among other changes.

 Here’s what you need to know: